Flampouro, Florina: History

 World War II engulfed Europe and Flambouro, like the rest of Greece was affected.
 In the Battle of Greece (6–30 April 1941), the country faced three Axis powers: Nazi Germany, the Kingdom of Italy and the Kingdom of Bulgaria.
 Their alliance won the conflict and established an Axis occupation of Greece.
 The men of Flambouro went on to fight the German occupation as women took control of the village and defended it.
 Following the German devastation of Flambouro, the people of the village set out to rebuild it to its original state.
 From April 1944 till April 1947 the villagers rebuilt Flambouro.
 The end of World War II was followed in Greece by the Greek Civil War between the Democratic Army of Greece and the Hellenic Army.
 In the first stages of the civil war many communist-led guerrillas used the village as a hiding place.
 On April 7, 1947, the Greek government under Dimitrios Maximos adopted a policy of forced relocation for certain villages that were strategic for the guerrillas.
 As the village of Flambouro was already loyal and occupied by the Hellenic Army, still, many children were sent to communist countries such as Poland, Romania, Czechoslovakia, and the USSR as refugees.
 These children were known as Flambouro's lost generation.
 Other village natives fled with the aid of the Truman Doctrine to the United States in hope of finding employment to send money home to the rest of their families.

 In the 1950s and 1960s a new era was coming about in Greece, it was the time of emigration.
 Many families, because of economic conditions, from all around Greece started to emigrate, becoming part of the Greek diaspora.
 Individuals and families who emigrated from Flambouro mostly went to the United States, Canada, West Germany, and Australia in search of a new life.
 Some went with the intention to make money and return, but many did not return to Greece and left their villages in their past.

 In the late 1990s, some Arvanite customs were revived by villagers in Flambouro.

 At present, the cities of Rochester (New York) and Adelaide (South Australia) have the largest concentration of immigrants and families that trace their roots from Flambouro.
 Many Flambouryiotes still visit Flambouro.
 The present village has a hotel where many Greeks from other regions of Greece come to the Florina region for camping, relaxation and to see local fauna and flora of Macedonia.
 Over the decades, the village population has undergone depopulation.
 The village's year round population is estimated at 500 people, but in the summer it grows to nearly 700.

 Demographics

 Flambouro had 556 inhabitants in 1981.
-In fieldwork done by Riki Van Boeschoten in late 1993, Flambouro was populated by Arvanites.
-Arvanitika (close to Albanian) was spoken in the village by people over 30 in public and private settings.
+In fieldwork done by anthropologist Riki Van Boeschoten in late 1993, Flambouro was populated by Albanians.
+Albanian was spoken in the village by people over 30 in public and private settings.
 Children understood the language, but mostly did not use it.
 Aromanian was spoken by people over 60, mainly in private.